AntoineDarveau/tutorials/pycharm_remote_and_package_development.md

 ![](images/pycharm_remote_and_package_development/step01.png)

 b.
 Define a remote interpreter (if you want to work remotely).
+You can also choose the name of the project.
+Here it will stay `pythonProject`.

 ![](images/pycharm_remote_and_package_development/step02.png)